Eating Disorders Research T32

 The Midwest Regional Postdoctoral Training Grant in Eating Disorders Research provides multidisciplinary research training to doctoral degree graduates planning academic research careers in the field of eating disorders.
 The program was started in 2009.
 Due to the regional nature of the program, much of the combined training is conducted via video teleconferencing.
 The program holds two in-person meetings of the training cohort and mentors each and these meetings rotate between sites.
 In addition, the program trainees and faculty meet informally at the Eating Disorders Research Society (EDRS) and the Academy for Eating Disorders (AED) Meeting.

-The Midwest Regional Post-Doctoral Training Program in Eating Disorders Research is currently soliciting applications for the 2017 class to begin a two- or three-year fellowship in the summer of 2017.
+The Midwest Regional Post-Doctoral Training Program in Eating Disorders Research is currently soliciting applications for the 2019 class to begin a fellowship in the summer of 2019.
 This NIMH-funded post-doctoral T-32 fellowship is located at three sites: The University of Chicago, the University of Minnesota, and the Neuropsychiatric Research Institute/University of North Dakota.
 Post-doctoral training is available in a wide variety of areas of eating disorders research with a diverse group of mentors across the three sites.

 Potential applicants are encouraged to contact the Program Director, Scott Crow, M.D., or the individual site directors at the site(s) in which they are most interested: